 - Set up a tent area and fill it up with some snacks and homemade juice.
 Also, keep some writing accessories handy, such as notebooks, pencils, pens, colors and all.

 - Make sure that there is enough light coming inside the tent, or you can place a floor lamp nearby.
+This will allow your child to explore their style of writing and experiment with it.

 20. Egg Music Maker: